kwea123/gaussian_splatting_notes/README.md

 # 📑 Introduction
 This guide aims at deciphering the formulae in the rasterization process (*forward* and *backward*). **It is only focused on these two parts**, and I want to provide as many details as possible since here lies the core of the algorithm.
 I will paste related code from the [original repo](https://github.com/graphdeco-inria/gaussian-splatting) to help you identify where to look at.

+If you see sections starting with 💡, it's something I think important to understand.

 Before continuing, please read the [original paper](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/3d_gaussian_splatting_high.pdf) of how the gaussian splatting algorithm works in a big picture.
 Also note that the full algorithm has other important parts such as point densification and pruning which *won't* be covered in this article since I think those parts are relatively easier to understand.

 # ➡️ Forward pass